stele95/AMD-Single-GPU-Passthrough/README.md

 * Open the virt-manager and prepare Windows iso, I used ``sata`` and ``qcow2`` for the disk type.
 For Windows 11, you need to have over 54 GB of storage space.

-* You can use `virtio` disks for supposedly improved performance, but for me regular `sata` felt like it works better.
+* You can use `virtio` disks for improved performance, but regular `sata` works fine for initial setup.
 You can read more about it [here](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Virtio_disk) and you'll need drivers from [virtio-win.iso](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/).

 * Use the ``Q35`` chipset and ``x64/OVMF_CODE.secboot.4m.fd`` bootloader.